Ditch The Dairy

 - 2 tablespoons nutritional yeast

 - 1 teaspoon lemon zest

 - 1 tablespoon fresh parsely, chopped

 - 1/2 teaspoon chives, chopped

 - 1/4 teaspoon dried marjoram

 In a medium saucepan, bring water to a boil.
 Add cashews and cook for 20 minutes until soft.
 Rinse them with cold water or soak them overnight (see note).
 Set aside when done.

+Add garlic, nutritional yeast, olive oil, lemon juice, lemon zest, and salt to a food processor.
+Process until creamy.
 Add parsley, dill, cashews and herbs (chives, basil, marjoram, or thyme), if desired.
 Process until smooth, and transfer to a small serving bowl.

 Serve cold with whole wheat crackers or vegetables.

 *Alternative method: place cashews in a container and add enough cold water to cover them.
 Place a lid on the container, and refrigerate for up to 12 hours.
 Leftovers can be refrigerated up to 5 days in an airtight container.